pinokiocomputer/program.pinokio.computer/README.md

   - **if specified:** The shell keeps running until the specified pattern is met.
     - You may have multiple items in the `<shell_event_handler>` array.
 The first event to match will handle the event and move to the next step.
 An event handler object may have the following attributes:
       - `event`: a regular expression string to match.
-      - `kill` or `done`: describe the behavior for when the `event` match happens.
-Either kill the shell process and move on, or keep it running and move on.
+      - `kill`, `done`, or `break`: describe the behavior for when the `event` match happens.
+Either kill the shell process and move on, keep it running and move on, or break and stop proceeding.
         - if `done: true` is set, keep the shell and the associated processes running and move onto the next step (Useful when you use the shell to launch some process that needs to keep running, such as web servers)
         - if `kill: true` is set, kill the shell session and all processes tied to the shell session before moving onto the next step.
+        - if `break: true` is set, stop the shell and display a blue screen (error display screen) with the matched event pattern highlighted.
+For example if you want to break and stop the script from proceeding when the shell encounters "Exception", you may specify `{ event: "/exception/i", break: true }`
+        - if `break: false` is set, explicitly ignore the specified event pattern.
+For example, by default `/Error:/` is captured, but if you want the script to ignore when the terminal encounters an `Error: not critical` pattern, you can specify `{ event: "/error: not critical/i", break: false }`.
   - **if NOT specified (default):** The shell ends only when it reaches the next terminal prompt (when all the commands have finished running, which will trigger the prompt to display at the end again).
 - `<sudo>`: **(optional)** run in admin mode when set to `true`.
   - on mac and linux, it runs the command with `sudo <message>`